 Difficulty Level: Moderately Challenging Instructions

-Things you’ll need for this caning project:
+Things you’ll need for this chair caning project:

 - work table to place the chair on, make sure it’s the right height so you don’t have to bend over